 No two days are alike.
 Sure, there are days that are similar in nature, office work, filing, FCC compliance, etc. However, there is always something different, some new problem, person, fault, error, client, site or situation to deal with.
 It helps to be well-versed.

-So, when the tower climbers started climbing a 1,000 foot (304 meter) tall tower to find a damaged section of transmission line, I thought; Just a routine day.
+So, when the tower climbers started climbing a 1,000-foot (304 meters) tall tower to find a damaged section of the transmission line, I thought it; Just a routine day.

 Even when they encountered a hornet’s nest at 50 feet (15 meters) AGL, still, fairly routine:

-Benadryl, something else to add to the go bag.
+Benadryl, is something else to add to the go bag.